krishnakadiyala/NPAcourse/labs/Bonus_Labs/Parser_Templates.md

 Add two more tasks, one with the `ntc_show_command` and the other with a `debug` statement to view the parsed data.
 The `ntc_show_command` module is a multi-vendor Ansible module designed for converting raw text into JSON key/value pairs.

 This module leverages TextFSM as the templating tool to parse the unstructured data.
-Netmiko is also used for transport to enalbe support for all devices.
+Netmiko is also used for transport to enable support for all devices.

 >Note: We are reusing variables like `ansible_device_vendor` and `ansible_device_os` in the `platform` parameter from what was returned using `snmp_device_vendor`